-For example, verify by analysis that you have selected the proper AGC attenuation.
-Determine the receiver gain when the AGC is both minimized and maximized, and show that the minimum and maximum input signal power (i.e., MDS and P{in}^{sat}) will in fact appear within the dynamic range of the detector.
+Verify by analysis that you have selected the proper AGC attenuation.
+Determine the receiver gain when the AGC is at both its minimum and maximimum attenuation states.
+Show that the minimum and maximum RF input signal power (i.e., MDS and $P{in}^{sat}$ ) will in fact appear within the dynamic range of the detector.